-His functional and sculptural ceramics have been exhibited and published in many international, national juried/invitational exhibitions and publications and is included in many private collections and also the Tennessee State Museum, the Arkansas Arts Center, the city of Orlando, Florida Permanent Collection, San Angelo Museum of Art, TX, the Tokoname Cultural Museum, Japan and the Jingdezhen Ceramic Institute, China.
+Bill’s functional and sculptural ceramics continue to be exhibited and published in national juried/invitational exhibitions and publications.
+His work is included in private and public collections including the Tennessee State Museum, the Arkansas Arts Center, Arrowmont Permanent Collection.
+City of Orlando, Florida Permanent Collection, San Angelo Museum of Art, TX, Haan Museum of Indiana Art, Tokoname Cultural Museum, Japan and Jingdezhen Ceramic Institute, China.

-Bill has been active as a juror for craft festivals and national juried exhibitions.
-He has lectured and demonstrated as a visiting artist nationally and regionally for conferences, universities and art guilds.
-He has served on the jury panels for the Ohio Arts Council, the Kentucky Arts Council and the Arkansas Arts Councils Individual Artists Fellowship Awards.
+Bill is active as a curator and juror for national exhibitions and craft festivals.
+He continues to lecture and teach as a visiting artist for conferences, universities, craft schools and guilds.
+He has served on jury panels for the Windgate Fellowship Awards, the Ohio Arts Council, the Kentucky Arts Council and the Arkansas Arts Council’s Individual Artists Fellowship Awards.